aramydEEE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 2.
 Let's display a file : Display the content of the /etc/passwd file.
 TASK 3.
 What about 2? : Display the content of /etc/passwd and /etc/hosts.
 TASK 4.
 Last lines of a file : Display the last 10 lines of /etc/passwd.
 TASK 5.
-I'd prefer the first ones actually : Display the first 10 lines of /etc/passwd..
+I'd prefer the first ones actually : Display the first 10 lines of /etc/passwd.
+TASK 6.
+Line #2 : Write a script that displays the third line of the file iacta.